fizalihsan/fizalihsan.github.io/source/technology/java.md

 ## Interfaces

 * cannot declare static methods.
-* All fields are implicitly considered to be declared as public, static & final.
+* All fields are implicitly considered to be declared as `public`, `static` & `final`.
 * only public methods and variables are allowed in an interface.
-No protected or private.
+No `protected` or `private`.
-* All methods declared in an interface are implicitly considered to be abstract.
-You can also explicitly use the abstract qualifier for the method.
+* All methods declared in an interface are implicitly considered to be `abstract`.
+You can also explicitly use the `abstract` qualifier for the method.